bharatmahaur/ComparativeStudy/retinanet/README.md

 tfrecords: the training, val dataset;<br>

 ## Running
-The weight files are [here](https://pan.baidu.com/s/19KiLKS77gwPdW9QQgDPpjg), the passwoard is tib7, download it and put it into the checkpoint folder.<br>
+Download the weight files and put it into the checkpoint folder.<br>
 Attention: The Restore path in the `test_images.py`, you can change it by yourself.<br>
 Finally, run the test_images like this: `python test_images.py --input_image=.... --Single_test=True --Output_dir=...`